 In the beginning, I just put some simple morning routine items on the list.
 We were doing these things together, but I needed them to be able to do them alone as well.

 So clothes, breakfast, brush teeth, and make bed went on the list.
 The kids were already doing a chore every day through our weekly chore chart template, so I added that on as well.
 Those items were plenty at the start.

 The Advanced Versions

 Over time, the list has slowly grown more extensive.
 Lunch, homework, and other tasks have been added.
 We still help them with some items, but the difference is that they are their responsibility.

 NEXT, SET THE REWARDS

 IF the kids finish their checklists for the day, they are rewarded with several things.
-Remember, you can make these whatever works for you!
+Remember, you can choose whatever works for you!
 Choose from these awesome kids rewards!

 When 7:00 pm rolls around, if they have everything done, they enjoy screen time before bed.
 (During the school year, we make this weekend screens).

 REMEMBER, BE PATIENT

 We struggled from time to time in the first few weeks of implementing this.
-I was expecting more from them, and I was having to put more effort in to teach them how to be more independent.
+I was expecting more from them, and I was having to put more effort in to teach them how to be independent.

 BUT, GO EASY FROM TIME TO TIME